CATALOG A-D

 RINA AYUYANG's charming and lowkey comics have been a staple of the Bay Area scene for many years, and now two of Portland's best comix publishers, Sparkplug and Tugboat, have teamed up to release her first book-form collection, Whirlwind Wonderland.

-Whirlwind Wonderland follows the life-altering exploits of a somewhat-normal Filipino American girl as she meanders through sleepy suburban sprawls, empty diners, fantasy-filled commuter traffic jams, misplaced football fanaticism, ethnic identity crash courses, and just good ole family hi-jinx.
+WHIRLWIND WONDERLAND follows the life-altering exploits of a somewhat-normal Filipino American girl as she meanders through sleepy suburban sprawls, empty diners, fantasy-filled commuter traffic jams, misplaced football fanaticism, ethnic identity crash courses, and just good ole family hi-jinx.
 The book showcases new stories and old favorites that explore the humorous side of life's ordinary moments.
 128 perfect bound pages, with full color covers; full color and b+w interiors, $15.00

 ALABASTER is a Brooklyn (?) artist I know nothing about, except her (his?) comics are so lovely.